Rohith-AIDS/Image-acquisition-from-web-camera/README.md

 ## Algorithm
 ### Step 1:
 <br>
+Use VideoCapture(0) to access web camera

 ### Step 2:
 <br>
+Use imread to read the video or image

 ### Step 3:
+Use imwrite to save the image
 <br>

 ### Step 4:
+Use imshow to show the video
 <br>

 ### Step 5:
+End the program and close the output video windows by pressing 'q'.
 <br>

 ## Program: